srichens/pwa-text-editor/README.md

 ## Process Highlights

-1. One of the most difficult parts of this challenge was that the data persistence was so good, it was easy to think changes or fixes that I made didn't happen.
+1. One of the most difficult parts of this challenge was that the data persistence was so good, it was easy to think changes or fixes that I made didn't actually happen or work.
-2. Another challenge was the JATE header not showing up.
-I could see on the editor.js file that there's a setValue function that would load either the database data, the local storage data, or the header, but there was a error saying that setValue wasn't a function because it could only work with a string.
-The header is a string, local storage is a string, but the IndexeDB is an object.
-So then I thought I had to turn that into a string somehow and didn't know what to do.
-But then my tutor helped me fix it - the error was stopping the
+2. A specific challenge was that after compiling all the code that I thought would have basically completed the app, the JATE header was not showing up.
+I could see on the editor.js file that there's a setValue function that would load either the database data, the local storage data, or the header, but there was a error saying that setValue wasn't a function because it's a split method and could only work with a string (the error was "e.split is not a function").
+I worked with my tutor on that and found that I was returning the full "result" from the database, which was an object, rather than just the the value, or content as I named it.
+So the error went away when I returned result.content instead.
+3. Another thing that wasn't working was the data was not persisting offline.
+That's because, as I understood it working with my tutor, I needed to assign the content an id of 1 so that it would always overwrite previous versions and only have one version to draw on.
+4. My tutor also helped with the favicon showing up - just for fun, since it didn't seem to be a requirement.
+5. In the end, this assignment started off seeming pretty boilerplate, but then had some interesting problems that made it more engaging.

 ## License
 This product is licensed under MIT.